 There is an ongoing maritime border dispute with neighbouring Nicaragua, particularly in the northeast coastal region.
 Honduran navy patrols may board private vessels in the region to check documentation.
 Criminals posing as fishermen have also carried out armed assaults against private vessels in this area.

-The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
-See instead the Aviation Safety Network website for information on aviation safety in Honduras.
+The Department of Foreign Affairs and Trade doesn't provide information on the safety of individual commercial airlines or flight paths.
+See the

 Penalties for drug offences are severe and include lengthy prison sentences served in local jails.

 - participating in political activities, including demonstrations, if you're a foreigner

 - exporting firearms

 - exporting antiques or artefacts from pre-colonial civilisations

 - exporting certain birds, feathers and other flora and fauna